mananvsuri/log-analysis-ELK-stack-macOS/README.md

 188.114.97.8 - - [01/Oct/2025:23:15:55 +0530] "GET /portal/studentProfile.php?id=123' UNION SELECT 1,cc_number,cc_expiry FROM credit_cards-- HTTP/1.1" 200 4612
 92.115.34.12 - - [01/Oct/2025:23:16:15 +0530] "GET /portal/index.php HTTP/1.1" 200 2876
 EOF
-## Step 6: Launch the Stack 🚀
+## Step 6: Launch the ELK Stack 🚀

 Now, run the command that brings everything to life.
-Make sure you're in the Cyber_Analysis_Project directory.

 Bash
 docker compose up
+This is the step that installs and runs the entire ELK Stack.
+Docker reads your docker-compose.yml file, sees the list of services (elasticsearch, logstash, kibana), downloads their official software packages (called images), and runs all of them together.
+It's an all-in-one command for installation and execution.

 Wait a few minutes for it to download and start.
 Leave this terminal window running.

 ## Step 7: Perform the Analysis in Kibana 🕵️